-By the second generation, a good deal more information is packed into a thought unit, an intonational phrase: The setting in the tent, the baby's cradle made of wood, a time frame.
+By the second generation, a good deal more information is packed into a proposition, an Intonational Phrase: The setting in the tent, the baby's cradle made of wood, a time frame.
 But this abundance of lexical concepts is not yet organized syntactically or prosodically.
-The prosodic cues to constituency are ambiguous, absent, or obscured by mimesis, as explained in Section 4.
-Syntactically, there are no constituents with a both a lexical subject and predicate, and no pronouns.
+The prosodic cues to constituency are ambiguous, absent, or obscured by depiction, as explained in section 5.
+Syntactically, there are no constituents with both a lexical subject and predicate, and no pronouns.
 While more than one predicate can occur within an intonational constituent, they are not linked, neither by prosody nor by any overt syntactic means.
 Still, in comparison with the signing of generation 1, a good deal more information is transmitted linguistically here, in an original and intelligible narrative.

 By the time this signer is twelve years old, many younger signers have been born into the same generation in other families, and some families have many deaf children.
-The language of a younger signer, $Y_N$ , born when he was 12, in a family with four older deaf siblings, makes a leap at least as large as his, shown in Figure 9.
-Here, each line is a separate intonational phrase.
-IPs marked for dependency are followed by >>.
+The language of a younger signer, Y_N , born when O_S was 12, in a family with four older deaf siblings, makes a leap at least as large as his, shown in Fig. 9.
+Here, each line is a separate Intonational Phrase.
+IPs marked for dependency are followed by \gg .
 For clarity, pronominal indices are glossed with English inflected personal pronouns.